auth0-samples/auth0-aspnetcore-mvc-samples/Samples/silent-auth/README.md

 In this sample, we are attempting silent authentication by default, so we handle the `OnRedirectToIdentityProvider` event in the `OpenIDConnectOptions` to add the parameter.
-Notice that we are checking for a case where this shouldn't be done, this is explained later.
+Notice that we omit adding the `prompt=none` if the `loginrequired` custom property is present, this is explained later.

 ```csharp
 // Startup.cs